Animal Farm

 Quick summary and important considerations

-This is a story about farm animals who take over their farm to make it a fair place for everyone.
-However, things don't go as planned, and they learn that power can be dangerous and can change things for the worse.
+This is a story about animals who take over a farm to make it a fair place for everyone.
+However, things don't go as planned, and some animals start to become unfair to others, showing us how important it is to be careful about who is in charge and to remember everyone's rights.

 Content Warnings